-Kale as previously mentioned is a super leafy vegetable we should not ignore.
+Kale, as previously mentioned, is a super leafy vegetable we should not ignore.
 A bit bitter, kale is an outstanding vegetable that is very versatile.
 I usually eat it raw in salads, steamed, baked, or in stews.

 Growing, I have never had an issue eating my vegetables.
 I am not sure of the reasons, but I believe it might be the result of how I was fed as a baby.
 My parents fed us salty foods before sugary foods.
 My siblings carried the same traditions as well.

 I cannot tell you how many times have made my kale stew with just onions and peppers.
-I find kale as many other leafy greens to be very versatile.
-Another Caribbean person may say that she or he adds other vegetables like the eggplant to complement the taste.
+I find kale and many other leafy greens to be very versatile.
+Another Caribbean person may say that she or he adds other vegetables like eggplant to complement the taste.
 But that’s also a choice.

 Although some combinations may sound a bit weird or unconventional, the taste is what matters.
 Combining vegetables is something because of taste.

 Taste is an important factor in cooking.
 The recipe for Kale au Gratin is superb because it combines another ingredient that is loved by many.
 We are talking about cheese!

 Cheese is, for many, the glue that binds something that tastes bad with something that tastes good.
 Cheese is a dairy product made from milk.
 It is produced in a variety of flavors and textures.